open-socialism/open-socialism-site/open-socialism/information/privacy.md

 It is not necessary for the police or anyone to have a access to an individuals data.
 A warrant could be obtained to get access in extreme circumstances though.

 This one is tricky though.
-It may work out that society overall fairs better if individual's data is always unaccessible.
+It may work out that society overall fairs better if individual's data is always inaccessible.

 ## The More Prestigious A Role The Less Privacy